taw00/howto/howto-configure-swap-file-for-linux.md

 Here's the general advice:

-* Do you have far too little RPM?
+* Do you have far too little RAM?
 Buy more RAM
 * Do you have a relative small amount of RAM?
 A swap file sized 2x RAM should be sufficient.
 * Do you have an overwelming large amount of RAM?
 1x RAM or even less is